devinArcher/devinArcher/README.md

   　 ˑ    𓂂    🇵🇭     ͡   ͡  <br>
        ୨୧ I luv my OCs, join my discord if you want to talk with me about them... don't be shy... .ᐟ <br>
                 ﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
-Full essay on the etics internet community conflict coming soon to my Rentry.
-Be ready.
-The old github rant is still in my rentry if you want receipts (Note it's no where near the quality my essay is going to be).
-As always, much love to you guys.
-Stay safe out there and always keep trying to be the best you can be, it's worth it in the end. ✌ <br>
+Full essay on the etics internet community conflict IS IN MY RENTRY!!!🔥🔥 RIGHT THERE!! https://rentry.co/EthicsofConflictinanOnlineCommunity <--- HERE!!.
+I'm so excited to be sharing this with you guys I spent like 3 days on this shit.
+Very fucking tired.
+Be warned, there may be some gramatical errors because I haven't throughly proof read it yet but I promise I put a lot of effort in terms of research and substance.✌ <br>
               ♡ˊˎ- <br>
 <img src="https://i.pinimg.com/originals/89/2a/b7/892ab776279414977933b566575cf62d.gif">
 "You wanna love like Nelson, you wanna be like Nelson.
 You wanna walk in his shoes, but your peacemaking seldom" <br>